 Hazard reporting is incredibly important for preventing "The Accident" we all know is coming, but we don't know when or to whom.
 But we do know "Why."

-Hazard reporting is critical to provide management the data and opportunity to fix "the process" before the major accident.
+Hazard reporting is critical to provide management with the data and opportunity to fix "the process" before the major accident.
 Heinrich's law says that for every major accident, there will be 600 opportunities to fix the root cause of that major accident.

 Heinrich is not saying that there will be 600 minor incidents or close calls before "The Accident."
 He's saying that for every accident, there will be 600 minor incidents.
 This is the very reason that management must be encouraging hazard identification and safety reporting!

 Maybe you have 350 minor incidents or close calls before "The Accident."
-If employees, vendors, contractors and customers could easily report safety or quality concerns, then if only ten percent of those employees reported, then you would have had 35 opportunities to address the root cause that would have lead to "The Accident."
+If employees, vendors, contractors, and customers could easily report safety or quality concerns, then if only ten percent of those employees reported, then you would have had 35 opportunities to address the root cause that would have led to "The Accident."
 This is why it becomes so important to continually pound the safety message.
 Safety promotion is an underused tool in the safety manager's toolkit.